 When combining the wheelchair with another device, the restrictions of both devices apply for the combination.
-E.g. the maximum user weight of the device may be lower.
+E.g. If the maximum user weight of the two device are different, apply always the lowest for the combination.

 - Only use combinations with other devices which are allowed by Invacare.
 Contact your authorized provider for more information. - Before use, read the user manual of each device and check the restrictions.